apache/spark/docs/ml-guide.md

 // We may alternatively specify parameters using a ParamMap,
 // which supports several methods for specifying parameters. val paramMap = ParamMap(lr.maxIter -> 20)
-paramMap.put(lr.maxIter, 30) // Specify 1 Param.
+  .put(lr.maxIter, 30) // Specify 1 Param.
 This overwrites the original maxIter.
-paramMap.put(lr.regParam -> 0.1, lr.threshold -> 0.55) // Specify multiple Params.
+  .put(lr.regParam -> 0.1, lr.threshold -> 0.55) // Specify multiple Params.

 // One can also combine ParamMaps. val paramMap2 = ParamMap(lr.probabilityCol -> "myProbability") // Change output column name